Herbs with high levels of SPF also have excellent skin moisturizing properties.

 1. Raspberry Seed Oil

-There are two types of sun radiation: UVA and UVB.
-UVB effects the skin on a surface level, and UVA infiltrates the skin more deeply.
-Raspberry (Rubus idaeus) seed oil is the only herb that can protect the skin from UVA and UVB radiation, making it the most effective natural sunscreen ingredient.
+There are different types of solar radiation, but the ones that affect humans the most are two: UVA and UVB.
+UVB rays allow the skin to absorb vitamin D, but they also tan the skin and can cause superficial burns, whereas UV rays go deeper into the skin and can cause long-term damage.
+Raspberry seed oil is the only herb that can protect the skin from UVA and UVB radiation, making it the most effective natural sunscreen ingredient.
 Its numerous minerals and high antioxidant levels mean that as well as protecting skin from the sun, it is also an effective treatment for skin conditions, such as psoriasis and eczema.

 2. Carrot Oil

-Also doubling as an antiseptic, carrot (Daucus carota) oil has a considerable SPF that protects the skin from UVB radiation, as it's packed full of antioxidants.
+Also doubling as an antiseptic, carrot oil has a considerable SPF that protects the skin from UVB radiation as it is full of antioxidants.
 Antioxidants neutralize the free radical activity that occurs as a result of sun exposure, making them an invaluable part of any skin-protection product.
 In fact, the same antioxidants that give some plants a reddish hue is what the plants use to protect themselves from the sun's radiation.

 3. Sunflower Oil